caltechlibrary/library-shell-curl-and-api/lesson-materials/introduction.md

 + Making decisions
 + Repeating things
 + Working with plan text formats
-+ Introducing working with XML data
++ Working with XML data
++ Working with YAML
-+ Introducing working with JSON data
++ Working with JSON data

 We will be cover in modest detail some of the following utilities--

 + find - a command for locating and listing files and directories
 + curl - for retrieving and interacting with content from the web
 + sed - a automated editor (stream editor) for manipulating text
+    + ??awk for more nuanced filtering and reporting
 + cut - a tool for working with column oriented data
     + ??paste - a tool for putting text side by side
     + ??join - a tool for combining things
 + jq - a tool for working with JSON data